*** 20th Anniversary: 2003 to 2023 ***

 A weather station is used to find temperature recorders, humidity data loggers, wind speed instruments and devices for cloud information records.

-Barry's Response - Yes it contains instruments that measure those parameters.
-If there is a human observer, the station also reports precipitation type, cloud cover and cloud type.
-They also have barometers to measure pressure.
+Barry's Response - Yes, it has instruments that measure those things.
+A human observer can also report precipitation type, cloud cover, and cloud type.
+Also, they have barometers.

-The brain of a weather station collects the information transmitted by the peripheral instruments, stores it and even processes weather data if sophisticated enough.
-Some are dedicated to a single instrument, but many handle data streams from multiple sensors (typically a thermometer, barometer, hygrometer for humidity, anemometer for wind speed, vane for direction, and a rain gauge) simultaneously.
-These data loggers stay on site with the instruments, are small enough to be portable and run off of batteries.
-They usually work 24/7.
+The brain of a weather station collects data from the peripheral instruments, stores it, and can even processes weather data.
+While some are dedicated to one instrument, others handle data streams from multiple sensors simultaneously (like a thermometer, barometer, hygrometer for humidity, anemometer for wind speed, vane for direction, and rain gauge).
+These data loggers stay on site with the instruments, are small enough to be portable, and run on batteries.
+Most of them work 24/7.

 • Visibility measured by a Transmissometer